ASTERISC-Teaching/codesprouts-dojo/web-app/level-2/DESCRIPTION.md

 The flag will be a comment in the post of the encrypted message for level 3.

 __Please make sure to note down the encrypted message somewhere as it will not be available in level 3.__

+(After starting the challenge the web app can be found at https://pwn.college/workspace/challenge, inside your browser, or, http://challenge.localhost/workspace/challenge inside the VNC Desktop)